 Paul Nitsche graduated with a Bachelor of Fine Arts from the School of the Art Institute of Chicago in 1992.
 Currently residing in rural southwest Wisconsin, Paul inhabits a 1895 church that serves as home and studio.
 Represented by Abel Contemporary Gallery, his works have been exhibited throughout the country.
-He is also involved with editing and proofreading Southern author William Gay's posthumous literary archive published by Dzanc Books and Anomolaic Press, as well as the journal works of author J.M.
-White.
+He is also involved with editing and proofing Southern author William Gay's posthumous literary archive published by Dzanc Books and Anomolaic Press, as well as overseeing the William Gay Archive website.
 He is married to Certified Prosthetist and Orthotist Rebecca Lamson Nitsche.

 Within my work the formalities of anatomical exploration and the reliquary effigy are both used to appose themes of illness and growth, beauty and decay, dream and time.
 The historical references are altered to explore the diminishing physicality, anatomized nature of man as well as the more illusory.
 While the forms that inspire me were created to give answers, I find that they are also a language to explore questions of flesh and divinity.

 Studio photographs of finished work by Bill Lemke.